Geiger (corporation): History

+Ray's son Peter Geiger succeeded him as editor of the Farmers’ Almanac and is now the vice chairman.

+Non-family executive Jo-an Lantz has been CEO since 2019.

-On March 6 2013, Geiger agreed to divest its manufactured products division to Canada based Blueline.
+On March 6, 2013, Geiger agreed to divest its manufactured products division to Canada based Blueline.

 Farmers' Almanac

 The Farmers' Almanac is a compendium of knowledge on weather, gardening, cooking, remedies, managing your household, preserving the earth, and more.
 Published every year since 1818, it was founded by David Young, Philom.
-In 1949, Ray and Ann Geiger obtain the rights to Almanac Publishing Company/Farmers’ Almanac.
-Geiger Bros. has produced and distributed the Farmers’ Almanac ever since.
+In 1949, Ray and Ann Geiger obtained the rights to Almanac Publishing Company/Farmers’ Almanac.
+Geiger Bros. produced and distributed the Farmers’ Almanac ever since.

-Peter Geiger succeeded Ray Geiger as editor in 1994 and is the current Philom.
+Peter Geiger succeeded Ray Geiger as editor in 1994 and used the same designation Philom. ("Philomath",or "lover of knowledge") and passed it on to final editor Sondra "Sandi" Duncan.